Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-UhehbJ9kR2c.md

 ### Transcript

-> yeah machines breaking down i don't like we don't like that in internally um same thing with like you know base defense we we don't want that either
+> yeah machines breaking down i don't like we don't like that in internally, same thing with like you know base defense we we don't want that either